-This Agreement consists of 3 pages, including the cover page, and is the entire Written Agreement between the Project Administrator and the Contractor.
-In witness whereof, the parties below have executed this Agreement on the date first written above and is evidence of the commitment of HOME funds to this Agreement.
-It will expire upon work completion or one year from today, the of , 201, whichever is sooner.
+Agreement between the Proparties below have executed commitment of HOME fund oject Adr d this Ag ds to this ninistrator and the Contractor.
+In witness whereof, the greement on the date first written above and is evidence of the Agreement.
+It will expire upon work completion or one

-Contractor

 Contractor

 Attest By: Its: (Title)

 Project Administrator

 Attest By: Its: (Title)